orf/blog-hugo/content/posts/i-hope-i-hate-this-code.md

 I found this was hampering me while learning Rust.
 I'm in the middle of writing my first Rust project which involves launching a number of individual subprocesses and displaying their output interleaved in the console.
-Rust is a powerful language with a lot of interesting features, and I wanted to try and write idiomatic code from the get-go.
-So for example I started to try and make use of traits and lifetimes to pass references and avoiding cloning, but I found I was spending all my time on this and it was hampering my ability to make something that *worked*.
+Rust is a powerful language with a lot of interesting features and I wanted to try and write idiomatic code from the get-go.
+So for example I started to try and make use of traits and lifetimes to pass references and avoiding cloning, but I found I was spending all my time on this and it was getting in the way of my ability to make something that *worked*.
 Sure, passing a reference to a `String` that has a correct lifetime is more efficient and likely prettier than `string.clone()`, but while learning I don't think you should get stuck on things like this.

 Get it working, then learn how it **should** work.